Lety concentration camp: Situation of Romani people during German occupation

-As "Gypsy" camps
+As a "Gypsy" camp

-All pre-existing prisoners at Lety were released or transferred, except for 19 Romani already imprisoned.
+All pre-existing prisoners at Lety were released or transferred, except for 19 Romani already imprisoned so that the camp could become a Zigeunerlager (Gypsy camp).
 On 2 October 1942, the first new internees arrived.
 The capacity of the camp was soon exhausted.
 Even though new buildings were constructed, the site continued to be overcrowded.
 Some internees were able to secure their release by bribing officials in Prague.

 Internees worked on logging trees, road building and on neighbouring farms.
 The food was meagre and the rations decreased over time.
 During winter, internees were not provided sufficient clothing.
 Brutality on behalf of the guards was common.
 A typhoid epidemic started in December 1942 and did not recede until the camp was closed in May 1943.
 Commander Janovský was recalled for inability to deal with the epidemic and replaced by Commander Blahynka.
+In January 1943, a Czech Jewish doctor, Michal Marzell Bohin, was forced to move into the camp and attend to the internees; as a Jew, he was required to live in segregated accommodation from both the prisoners and guards, but received better food than the Roma.

-The first transport with 94 people to Auschwitz left on 4 December 1942, and a second followed with 417 people on 14 May 1943.
-Most of the remaining prisoners were sent to the camp in Hodonín.
+The first transport with 94 people to Auschwitz Gypsy family camp left on 4 December 1942, and a second followed with 417 people on 14 May 1943.
+Most of the remaining prisoners were sent to the Hodonín concentration camp.